yankailab/OpenKAI/docs/coding_style.md

 ## Configuration, logging, and comments

 Group `jKv` configuration reads by the same device or concern as the corresponding member declarations.
 Retain defaults for optional values and validate required ones.
 Resolve inter-module references in `link` using the existing manager conventions.
 Configuration names often mirror member names without `m_`, but existing JSON keys are contracts: do not rename them automatically to match a style rule.

+In a `saveConfig` override, call the parent saver first and return `false` if it fails.
+Update fields in `*m_pJ`, save any embedded objects, and return `m_pJcfg->saveToFile()` to write the owning launch or included JSON file.
+Update known fields in place to preserve unrelated settings and links.

 Use the existing logging helpers where appropriate for the surrounding class.
 Include enough context to identify the failed operation or device.
 Do not add repeated logs inside a hot loop without a clear diagnostic purpose.